DEPARTMENT OF CLASSICAL STUDIES

 This Handbook is reviewed annually and revised as appropriate.
 Corrections and suggestions, always welcome, should be referred to the Director of Graduate Studies.

 ABD (All But Degree) A student who has satisfied all PhD requirements except defense of the dissertation.

 GRS The Graduate School of Arts and Sciences

 TF Teaching Fellow(ship)

-In concert with other departments (particularly Archaeology, Art History, Philosophy, and Religion) the department follows the mission of GRS for “the advancement of knowledge through research and scholarship, and the preparation of future researchers, scholars, college and university teachers, and other professionals.”
-The department’s low graduate-student-to-faculty ratio allows highly personalized instruction and mentoring, so that students are admitted for good fit with the faculty and encouraged to pursue their particular interests and goals in their own ways.
+In concert with other departments and programs (particularly Archaeology, Art History, Philosophy, and Religion), the department follows the mission of GRS for “the advancement of knowledge through research and scholarship, and the preparation of future researchers, scholars, college and university teachers, and other professionals.”
+The department’s low graduate-student-to-faculty ratio allows highly personalized instruction and mentoring.
+We aim to admit students whose interests align with those of our faculty, but we also encourage our students to pursue their particular interests and goals in their own ways.
 The development of good habits of collegiality and professionalism is a priority alongside the cultivation of expertise in scholarship and teaching.

 The DGS is responsible for the operation of the department’s graduate program in conformity with the policies of GRS and the department.
 During the registration period preceding the first semester of study, the DGS will counsel each incoming graduate student and facilitate course selection, and thereafter will be the student’s principal resource for all matters involving program regulations and requirements.

-A PhD student who has advanced to candidacy is primarily advised by his/her first reader and dissertation committee both in writing the dissertation and in searching for academic employment.
+A PhD student who has advanced to candidacy is primarily advised by their first reader and dissertation committee both in writing the dissertation and in searching for academic employment.

 GRS allows PhD students accepted into the program seven years to complete the PhD.
 If the degree is not finished within this period, a petition for extension must be filed.